varunLokare/amFOSS-tasks/Task-01/README.md

 ### Objective

-Stop tracking a file while keeping it on the local machine.
+Stop unwanted tracking of a file while keeping the file on the local machine.

 ### Commands Used